fingolfin/magmapresentations/Package/README.md

-This is a translation of the `ClassicalStandardPresentation` code in Magma, due to Eamonn O'Brien and Charles Leedham-Green.
+This is a translation of the `ClassicalStandardPresentation` code in Magma, which was written by Eamonn O'Brien and Charles Leedham-Green.
+The translation is due to Giovanni De Franceschi, Alexander Hulpke (who is the contact for bugs), and Madeleine Whybrow.